 Crossing his arms, Abram leveled me with a severe stare.
 “As soon as your stuff arrives, you give me the phone.”

 “Fine.”
 I shrugged and took another bite of the apple while Gabby selected a piece of pizza from the box.

-My calm capitulation seemed to increase his irritation, his stare growing sharper.
+My calm capitulation seemed to increase his irritation.
 “No drinking.
 No drugs.
 No parties.
 No sneaking out.
-No one comes over until your parents get home in two weeks.
+No one comes over until your parents get home in two weeks, or Dr. Steward arrives, whichever comes first.
 And no leaving the house without me.
 Anywhere you go, I go.”

 I stared at him evenly, because—other than having him escort me out of the house—he was basically reading my Christmas list.
 Total seclusion and quiet for the next week?
 Where did I sign up?

-But staring evenly with no reaction must’ve been the wrong thing to do, because his eyes narrowed, flickering over me with suspicion.
+But staring evenly with no reaction must’ve been the wrong thing to do, because the force of his eye-squint escalated, his gaze flickering over me with suspicion.
 “Did you hear me?”